The Power (And Peril) of Predictive Analytics

 Proponents of predictive analytics say the software can actually dispel myths that often stand in the way of people with certain backgrounds getting hired.

-Michael Housman, Evolv's chief analytics officer, says the predictive analytics his firm provides to its clients -- a number of them large employers with many hourly workers -- allow them to "hire and promote in a data-driven way."
+Michael Housman, Evolv's chief analytics officer, says the predictive analytics his firm provides to its clients allow them to "hire and promote in a data-driven way."

 "We've been able to dispel a lot of myths around what predicts success in these roles," says Housman.

-"It's not a matter of where you've been, but whether you're a good fit for the job you're applying for now, and the best way to assess that is to determine who you are as a person," he says.
+"It's not a matter of where you've been, but whether you're a good fit for the job you're applying for now," he says.

 To read the full-length version of the original article, click here.